The Royal Commission of Inquiry invites interested members of the public, groups and organisations to make submissions to assist the inquiry.

 The Royal Commission was established following the attack on Christchurch mosques on 15 March 2019 and must investigate:

-To acknowledge those most affected by the attack, the Royal Commission also particularly wants to hear from Muslim and other communities and individuals about their experiences that relate to the Terms of Reference.
+In order to acknowledge those most affected by the attack, the Royal Commission also particularly wants to hear from Muslim and other communities and individuals about their experiences that relate to the Terms of Reference.
 This is in addition to the direct engagement with Muslim communities the Royal Commission is undertaking, including with the Muslim Community Reference Group.

 You can choose how to send your submission from the following options: